nci/scores/docs/paper.md

 ## Key Benefits of `scores`

-In order to meet the needs of researchers and other users, `scores` provides the following key benefits.
+To meet the needs of researchers and other users, `scores` provides the following key benefits.

 ### Data Handling